 The Civil Division is responsible for handling civil cases seeking damages less than $30,000.
-The types of cases heard include: contract, property damage, personal injury, eviction, replevin, housing, attachments and garnishments.
-The Civil Division is located in the Daley Center Room 602 and the number is (312) 603-5116.
+The types of cases heard include contract, property damage, personal injury, eviction, replevin, housing, attachments, and garnishments.
+The Civil Division is located in the Daley Center Room 602.

 Civil Division Pro Se

-A: To file a lawsuit, you must complete a Complaint form, a Summons form, as well as a Civil Division Action Cover Sheet.
-These forms are available in the Civil Division of the Office of the Clerk of the Circuit Court of Cook County (Clerk’s Office) in Room 601 of the Richard J. Daley Center, 50 West Washington Street, Chicago, Illinois, 60602 or at https://www.cookcountyclerkofcourt.org/NewWebsite/Forms.aspx?categoryid=11.
+To file a civil lawsuit, you must complete a Complaint form, a Summons form as well as a Civil Division Action Cover Sheet.
+These forms are available in the Civil Division of the Office of the Clerk of the Circuit Court of Cook County (Clerk’s Office) in Room 601 of the Richard J. Daley Center, 50 West Washington St., Chicago, IL, 60602 or at https://services.cookcountyclerkofcourt.org/Forms/.

 NOTE: Eviction/Joint Action cases cannot be served by Certified Mail.

 Yes, you will be required to pay a filing fee.
 The fee will vary depending on the amount of your claim.
 You may pick up a schedule of filing fees at the Customer Service Counter in the Civil Division in Room 601 of the Richard J. Daley Center or view the Small Claims fee schedule at https://services.cookcountyclerkofcourt.org/Forms/Forms/pdf_files/CCG0603.pdf.

 Yes, you will be required to pay the Clerk’s Office a nominal fee to serve by Certified Mail.

 NOTE: You may only choose to serve by Certified Mail if your case is under $10,000, and the defendant is in the state of Illinois.
 Certified Mail fees are subject to be changed by the U.S. Postal Service.